 Paste or Ctrl+v is probably the most effective productivity tool available to us.
-But how well do you know “Paste”?, do you know that there are at least 17 different variations to paste data to your excel sheets?
+But how well do you know “Paste”?, do you know that there are many variations to paste data to your excel sheets?
 Surprised?
 Well, read this post to become a master paster 🙂

 The post is divided in to 2 parts,

 - Basic Pasting Tricks

 Basic Copy Pasting of Data thru Excel Paste Special

 If you want to just paste the values from copied cells, just hit ATL+E followed by S and V. Very useful when you want to strip away existing formatting and work with plain data.

 Like that sleek table format your colleague has made?
 But don’t have the time to redo it yourself, worry not, you can paste formatting (including any conditional formats) from any copied cells to new cells, just hit ALT+E S T.